kubatjanf/AMDI/README.md

 ## 3D Printing Overview

 All 3D-printed parts were created using FDM printers such as **Prusa XL**, **MK3S+**, or **Mini+**.
 Recommended print settings are available in the provided `SlicerSettings.3mf` file.
+AMDI was tested with polyethylene terephthalate glycol (PET-G) filament produced by Prusa a.s.
+(Czechia).
+Use clear filament (color: E4E7E5) with a diameter of 1.75 ± 0.02 mm.
+Since the suction is set by adjusting the water level in the Mariotte chamber.

 | Parameter                  | Value              |
 |---------------------------|--------------------|